 Hell On Earth Is Rejecting God

 Love.
 God is love.
 In a world that rejects God, love is corrupted also.
-God is love becomes, “God is what I think love is”.
-But man cannot even know what love is unless he first knows who God is.
-To know God is to begin to get a glimpse into the meaning of “love”.
+“God is love” becomes, “God is what the neurons firing between my ears tell me love is.”
+But Man cannot even know what love is unless he first knows who God is.
+To know God is to begin to get a glimpse into the meaning of the word, love.
 But without God, love becomes just as meaningless as everything else.
-It becomes the result of some warm and fuzzy feelings brought about by chemicals and electrical impulses in the brain.
+It becomes the result of some warm and fuzzy feelings brought about by chemical and electrical impulses.
 To love might very well be to murder.
-When I, your father, am old, it might seem like the loving thing to do is to give me a pill that will put me out of my suffering and send me back to the dust from whence I came.
+When I, your father, am old, it might seem like the loving thing to do to give me a pill that will put me out of my suffering and send me back to the dust from whence I came.
 But more importantly, by labeling it love, you can go on without any feelings of guilt for murdering your father.
-There are perhaps a million ways that hell can be unleashed on this earth in the name of love, for when you reject the Father, you must therefore reject any true meaning or understanding of “love”.
+There are perhaps a million ways that Hell can be unleashed on this earth in the name of love, for when you reject the Father, you must, therefore, reject any true meaning or understanding of that word.